jeffreysharris/ProfessorPeanut/README.md

 	  meteor

 If all went smoothly, you should see dummy data populating, and a splash screen.
 Feel free to create an account using the sign-in link in the upper left, and test the functionality.
-If you don't want the server to erase everything and redo all dummy transactions, remember to re-comment-out those functions in startup.js.